SeMantis Lab

 Dr. Vera Lee-Schoenfeld

-Vera Lee-Schoenfeld is primarily a theoretical linguist with a research focus on German syntax.
-In more recent work, she has been investigating the syntax-phonology-pragmatics interface in the context of verb phrase fronting as well as dative vs. accusative case, passivization, and binding in double-object constructions.
+Vera Lee-Schoenfeld investigates the syntax-phonology-pragmatics interface in the context of verb phrase fronting as well as dative vs. accusative case, passivization, and binding in double-object constructions.

 Dr. Steven Foley

-Dr. Foley's research revolves around morphosyntactic complexity and variation.
-He is interested in the subconscious strategies comprehenders use to process words and sentences as well as the formal representation of these diverse patterns, and theories linking grammatical competence to performance phenomena.
+Dr. Foley is interested in the subconscious strategies comprehenders use to process words and sentences as well as the formal representation of these diverse patterns, and theories linking grammatical competence to performance phenomena.

 Britton Hare, undergraduate student